Skip to content

 Added#

-• Custom Tools with ToolDefToolDef(name, description, parameters, handler) and @define_tool decorator.
+• Custom Tools with ToolDefToolDef(name, description, parameters, handler) for rich tool definitions with local execution, and @define_tool(description=, parameters=) decorator to turn functions into ToolDef objects.

 Fixed#